srz2/nodejs-calculator/README.md

 In order to use the API, you must send **POST** `/{operand}` where the operand is one of the following:

     - add
     - subtract
     - multiply
     - divide

+### Web Page Interaction

+I also added some *limited* web page interaction while the API is running.
+The base path will present a menu, of sorts, which will guide to the function page.
+The function page will act as a small interface to interact with the API